UNISON's NHS in Scotland Food for Good Charter

 Animal produce supplied to the NHS should

-the RSPCA Freedom Food Scheme, Quality Meat Scotland or organic
+as the RSPCA Freedom Food Scheme, Quality Meat Scotland

-schemes with the following targets being set, 25% by 2005
+or organic schemes with the following targets being set,

-produce as possible from within the UK, in order to avoid
+as much animal produce as possible from within the UK, in

-buying from intensive rearing systems abroad which would fall
+order to avoid buying from intensive rearing systems abroad

-far short of UK standards.
-This is particularly relevant in
+which would fall far short of UK standards.
+This is particularly

-the case of imported chicken and egg products.
-The Scottish
+relevant in the case of imported chicken and egg products.

-people have a long track record of animal welfare concern
+The Scottish people have a long track record of animal welfare

-and the NHS should seek to be an exemplar in the food economy.
+concern and the NHS should seek to be an exemplar in the

-Its bulk buying power can significantly increase the demand
+food economy.
+Its bulk buying power can significantly increase

-and thus the economies of scale of quality assured food that
+the demand and thus the economies of scale of quality assured

 MEAT QUALITY